This Is the Difference Between a Kitchen and a Kitchenette

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

 If you’ve ever seen a real estate listing that highlights a “compact kitchen” or “combination kitchen,” you’ve caught a glimpse of a kitchenette.
 As the name suggests, kitchenettes are essentially smaller versions of a kitchen, but with some important distinctions.
-The reason for these small kitchen inclusions can vary.
-Many studio apartments in big cities save on space by adding in kitchenettes, while shared apartments (like dormitories) may use them so the residents don’t fully go without some sort of cooking aid.
+The reason for these small kitchens can vary.
+Many studio apartments or even just small apartments in big cities save on space by adding in kitchenettes, while shared apartments (like dormitories) may use them so the residents don’t fully go without some sort of cooking space.

-Kerry Melcher, the in-house real estate expert at real estate company Opendoor, gave Apartment Therapy the lowdown on exactly what makes a kitchenette different from a standard kitchen.
+Kerry Melcher, once the Head of Real Estate and now the Head of Customer Success at Opendoor, gave Apartment Therapy the lowdown on exactly what makes a kitchenette different from a standard kitchen.

 Credit: Tessa Cooper